Ap-Cristian/MCS/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Eutectic metal cooling simulator

 This project has been created using **webpack-cli**, you can now run
 ```
 npm run build
 ```

-or
+to bundle your application.

+To run just use
 ```
-yarn build
+npm run serve
 ```

-to bundle your application
+after installing the required dependencies